Frances Porcher: Biography

-When McCullagh was editor she wrote specials for the Globe-Democrat; he offered her the department that had been in charge of the Rev. Dr. Snyder, but was not willing to allow her to continue work on The Mirror at the same time, the result being that she continued to write specials only al intervals for McCullagh.
+When McCullagh was editor she wrote specials for the Globe-Democrat.
+McCullagh offered her to be in charge of a department that had been in charge of the Rev. Dr. Snyder, but he was not willing to allow her to continue her work on The Mirror at the same time.
+She refused and continued to write specials on intervals for McCullagh.